MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-message-processor-messages.md

 ## Message processor batch job

-When running a cloud and edge deployment, the *Message processor* batch job will automatically be evoked when a new message is created for processing, so you should not need to schedule this job manually.
+When running a distributed hybrid topology with scale units, the *Message processor* batch job will automatically be evoked when a new message is created for processing, so you should not need to schedule this job manually.

 If necessary, you can access the batch job by going to **System administration > Message  processor > Message processor**.